sisl/ngsim_env/docs/install_env_gail_full.md

   using PyPlot
   using HDF5
   quit()

+# If using PyPlot errors saying "No module named matplotlib") do the following
+(rllab3)>> conda install matplotlib julia
+    using PyCall
+    using PyPlot
 ```

 Next, we will get the NGSIM data and run a few tests with julia and python to make sure everything is fine